-BUSINESS NAME: PHONE:

-Address: Contact Person:

-Email: Description of Business:

-DATE OF INSPECTION: DATE OF FOLLOW- UP INSPECTION: (if needed)

-SITE / DRAINAGE: DEFICIENCY:

-Site generally clean, free of litter, no ponding water?
-Yes No

-Site drainage: On-site inlet/storm drain system, Note general location/condition:Phot Is inlet labeled?
-Yes No (suggested labeling) stencil provided to borrow: Yes (note: contact Lisa to return stenc Sheet flow to right-of-way Site drain system to curb core Evidence of discharges or illicit connections (stains, pipes, etc.)?
-Yes No Active discharge or illicit connection observed & reported to cil)

-MATERIALS STORAGE & Waste DISPOSAL AREA:

-Trash enclosure area clean, free of litter?
+BUSINESS NAME: PHONE: ADDRESS: CONTACT PERSON: EMAIL: DESCRIPTION OF BUSINESS: DATE OF FOLLOW- UP INSPECTION: (if peeded) DATE OF INSPECTION: DATE OF FOLLOW- UP INSPECTION: (if needed) Site J DRAINAGE: DEFICIENCY: Site drainage: On-site inlet/storm drain system, Note general location/condition: Photo(s) Is inlet labeled?
+Yes No (suggested labeling) stencil provided to borrow: Yes (note: contact Lisa toreturn stencil) Sheet flow to right-of-way Site drain system to curb core Evidence of discharges or illicit connections (stains, pipes, etc.)?
+Yes No Active discharge or illicit connection observed & reported to Cit MATERIALS STORAGE & Waste DISPOSAL AREA: Trash enclosure area clean, free of litter?
 Trash bin good condition and non-leaking?

-Trash area shared by more than 1 business?

-Is anything stored outdoors?
+Yes No Trash area shared by more than 1 business?
+Yes No If yes, Property contact/phone: Is anything stored outdoors?
 If outdoor storage, are containers properly stored with lids, labels and secondary containment?
-Yes No

-BUSINESS ACTIVITIES: DEFICIENCY :

-Is powerwashing (or other wet wash method) conducted at the site?
+Yes No BUSINESS ACTIVITIES: Is powerwashing (or other wet wash method) conducted at the site?
 Yes No If Yes, is washwater contained and properly disposed so that it does not enter storm drain?
-Yes No Method of washwater containment & disposal: berm, wet vac to sewer closed-loop system equipment berm, contractor haul off site other:

-Are Loading/Unloading areas clean?
-Yes No Are there other activities that occur outdoors?
+Yes No Method of washwater containment & disposal: berm, wet vac to sewer closed-loop system equipment berm, contractor haul off site other: Are Loading/Unloading areas clean? 🗌 Yes 📄 No Are there other activities that occur outdoors?
 Yes No If Yes, describe: Are BMPs in place for other activities to prevent pollutants from discharging?
-Yes No Describe:

-PROHIBITED RUNOFF: DEFICIENCY :

-Are there landscaped areas with automatic sprinklers?: Yes No If Yes, was there evidence of runoff during inspection?
-Yes JNO

-If Yes, is the sprinkler system monitored and adjusted to prevent runoff?
+Yes No Describe: PROHIBITED RUNOFF: DEFICIENCY: Are there landscaped areas with automatic sprinklers?: Yes No If Yes, was there evidence of runoff during inspection?
+Yes No If Yes, is the sprinkler system monitored and adjusted to prevent runoff?
 Yes No Is there a hose or spigot onsite?
 Yes No If yes, what is the hose used for?
 If Yes, do staff understand that hosing into storm drain, streets, and gutters is prohibited?
-Yes No

-If hose is used, are BMPs implemented to prevent runoff from entering storm drain?
-[Yes]No, Describe:

-SPILL RESPONSE: DEFICIENCY :

-Spill clean-up materials available & easily accessible?
-Yes No Location:

-Person in charge aware of emergency # for sewer and other spills?
-Yes No Water District (circle): SCWD: 949-499-4555 MNWD: 949-831-2500 OC Water Pollution Hotline: 1-877-89-SPILL (774 155)

-EMPLOYEE WATER QUALITY AWARENESS / TRAINING: (check all that apply)

-Poster visible & legible Brochures provided during inspection Training program/sign-in sheet shown Employees appear aware of r ules

-CORRECTIVE ACTIONS / ADDITIONAL COMMENTS:

-1

-2

-Based on this inspection, this site appears to have a high potential to contribute to the following High Priority Water Quality Conditions (HPWQCs) per V Pathogens (human sources of bacteria) Non-stormwater Discharges This site does not appear to have a high potential to contri

-PERSON ON SITE DURING INSPECTION SIGNATURE:
+Yes No If hose is used, are BMPs implemented to prevent runoff from entering storm drain?
+Yes No, Describe: SPILL RESPONSE: Spill clean-up materials available & easily accessible?
+Yes No Location: Person in charge aware of emergency # for sewer and other spills?
+Yes No Water District (circle): SCWD: 949-499-4555 MNWD: 949-831-2500 OC Water Pollution Hotline: 1-877-89-SPILL (77455) EMPLOYEE WATER QUALITY AWARENESS / TRAINING: (check all that apply) DEFICIENCY: Poster visible & legible Brochures provided during inspection Training program/sign-in sheet shown Employees appear aware of rules CORRECTIVE ACTIONS / ADDITIONAL COMMENTS: 2 3 Based on this inspection, this site appears to have a high potential to contribute to the following High Priority Water Quality Conditions (HPWQCs) per WQII Pathogens (human sources of bacteria) Non-stormwater Discharges PERSON ON SITE DURING INSPECTION SIGNATURE: INSPECTOR'S SIGNATURE:

-INSPECTOR'S SIGNATURE: